skunklabz/rundeck-ansible-plugin/CONTRIBUTING.md

 ## Docker ##

-After publishing the release, edit `Dockerfile` and replace the plugin version with the new one (also check the Ansible and Rundeck versions, while your at it).
+After publishing the release, edit `Dockerfile` and replace the plugin version with the new one (also check the Ansible and Rundeck versions, while your at it - see the comments there for where to find the newest versions).

 Change into the `docker` directory and build the image with `docker build --pull -t batix/rundeck-ansible .`, this creates a local image and tags it. `--pull` will always look for the newest alpine image.
 Add `--no-cache` to force a complete rebuild.